robertbrodrecht/skate/README.md

 Features to implement in no particular order:
 * Progress bar for current slide duration.
-* Classes change to indicate current behavior.
+* Container classes change to indicate current activity.
 * Selector settings for tweaking default elements.
 (Needs testing; JS Feature)
 * Create navigation in JS or reuse CSS navigation elements.